Neuromarketing: how can it help you create an innovative user experience?

 This is why, when creating a product, specialists need to understand the brand’s values and attributes and associate them with colors that can successfully convey the message.
 Starting from this point, professionals can later define the color palette that may be used further in window displays, websites, social media and so on.

 Take pink, for example.
-The color is feminine, playful, warm with a young and modern feel to it.
-It is also found to be able to add a luxurious touch to product.
+The color is associated to femininity, it’s playful, warm with a young and modern feel to it.
+It is also found to be able to add a luxurious touch to a product.
 This is why pink is the choice of multiple brands like Victoria’s Secret.

 Of course, colors have universally accepted qualities; but in time, we may add meanings to them and even get them accepted by the collective perception.